Are you looking for life insurance with a current breast cancer diagnosis? Contact us and we can help you learn more about your options.

 Breast cancer is the most common cancer in Canadian women, with the exception of non-melanoma skin cancer.
-According to the Public Health Agency of Canada, 1 in 8 women will develop breast cancer during her lifetime and 1 in 33 will die of it.
+According to the Public Health Agency of Canada, 1 in 8 women will develop breast cancer during their lifetime.
+It is also estimated that 240 men will be diagnosed with breast cancer in Canada annually.

 If you’re a breast cancer survivor, you may think that life insurance is out of reach because of your medical condition.
 But the good news is that this isn’t always the case.